thinking-with-computers/ludus-spec/README.md

 The thought for now: there should be no user-facing error system other than returning error tuples, and maybe `panic!`.
 Let's see how far we can get before we need to `raise` anything (although obviously that will be a reserved word).

 This is "crash only" error semantics.
 Which is *very* far away from Scheme (with resumable errors), but I've never myself grokked resumable errors.
 This is close to Rust: you have results and panics, and that's it.
 It's also not far from the Beam (Elixir/Erlang) model, where if something bad happens, you just crash (and get restarted by a supervisor, but we're not there).
 (Consider also the Go model.)

-##### U

 #### Reserved words
 In this document so far, here is the complete list of Ludus reserved words.